 Skip to main content

-Phased Implementation of AI Agents in Schools
+Phased Implementation of AI Assistants in Schools

-Integrating AI agents into schools offers transformative educational opportunities, but adoption can be challenging without a structured approach.
+Integrating AI assistants into schools offers transformative educational opportunities, but adoption can be challenging without a structured approach.
 A phased implementation strategy reduces friction, ensures teacher readiness, and fosters stakeholder confidence.
 This white paper outlines best practices for pilot programs, teacher training models, stakeholder communication, and defining metrics for success.

 Purpose of Phased Implementation